grafana/grafana/docs/sources/enterprise/reporting.md

 **Send only from Monday to Friday**

-You can choose to send some reports only from Monday to Friday.
-This applies to reports that have an hourly or daily frequency.
+For reports that have an hourly or daily frequency, you can choose to send them only from Monday to Friday.

 **Send on the last day of the month**